rstormsf/factual-nodejs-driver/README.md

 Debug Mode will output useful information about what's going on, including  the request sent to Factual and the response from Factual, outputting to stdout and stderr.

-## Use custom timeout
+## Custom timeouts
-You can set the request timeout(in milliseconds) now:
+You can set the request timeout (in milliseconds):
 ```javascript
 // set the timeout as 1 second
 factual.setRequestTimeout(1000);